rk700/ChangePhoneInfo/README.md

 - ro.build.tags
 - ro.product.model
 - ro.product.manufacturer

+Finally, `Build.SERIAL` is changed by simple Java reflection.

 # Usage
 Build and push the output apk to `/sdcard/io.virtualhook/patch.apk`.
 Then add and start applications in VirtualHook.